Albatross: A scalable simulation-based inference pipeline for analysing stellar streams in the Milky Way: Conclusions and Outlook

 Of course, to achieve these analysis goals, we must also make progress on modelling.
 Having a flexible analysis and simulation pipeline that does not assume \emph{e.g.} symmetry in the Milky Way potential, or uniform stripping times in the evolution of the cluster motivates us to focus on improving the realism of each aspect.
 In particular, there are a number of key developments that would place the analysis questions above on a much more solid footing and allow us to analyse real data with confidence.
 Firstly, we should focus attention on the observational model -- in this work we constructed a very simple framework to describe the detection and measurement of Milky Way streams.
 In reality, however, data such as that from \emph{Gaia} is significantly more complicated~\cite{Gaia:2018aaa,Gaia:2021aaa}, accounting for \emph{e.g.} position dependent errors, selection effects based upon proper motions and metallicities, and spatially varying background densities~\cite{Gaia:2018aaa,Gaia:2021aaa}.
 Realistic modelling of this will be particularly relevant for robustly studying \emph{e.g.} small-scale features in streams.
 Secondly, the dynamics of tidal disruption and the release of stars from the cluster is vital for generating realistic density perturbations along the stream track.
 Again, since this could be an interesting observable for studying \emph{e.g.} the collective implications of a population of small perturbers~\cite{Banik:2018pjp,Bonaca:2018fek,Banik:2018pal,Delos:2021ouc}, or the internal properties of globular clusters~\cite{Gialluca:2020tno}, development of the model realism will inevitably lead to more informative inference results.
 Thirdly, we know that on the sort of timescales relevant to stellar streams, the Milky Way and its potential are dynamical, both in terms of its global structure, as well as the large amount of substructure in the form of dwarf galaxies, other clusters, or gas clouds~\cite{Dillamore:2022aaa,Amorisco:2016evb,Doke:2022jro}.
 It would be interesting to take input from \emph{e.g.} N-body simulations of Milky Way formation and trace the evolution of streams in such a dynamical potential.
 As we argued above, this could be done without any change in the analysis pipeline.
-Finally, whilst we have developed our method with the assumption that the detection and classification of the stream (through \emph{e.g.} selection cuts in the various proper motion and metallicity) has been done beforehand, as far as the analysis pipeline is concerned, there is no reason why this could not be included in the forward model~\cite{Shih:2021kbt,Shih:2023jfv,Malhan:2018aaa}, and then the full (or a subset of) \emph{Gaia}/Vera Rubin data could be used directly.
-Combining all of these modelling aspects would in some sense represent the ``gold standard" for the analysis, although as always, there will be some trade off between model complexity and simulation budget, even with our simulation efficient method.

 In summary, the development of a scalable and flexible simulation-based inference approach to analysing stellar streams can allow us to answer important questions about the evolution of, and substructure in our own galaxy.
 Aided by high quality observations by the latest surveys~\cite{Gaia:2018aaa,Gaia:2021aaa,LSSTScience:2009jmu,Bechtol:2019acd}, we can use this to start asking concrete questions regarding the nature of dark matter, the evolution and structure of the Milky Way, or the dynamics of dwarf galaxies and globular clusters.
 To achieve this will require development from the perspective of modelling stream dynamics and survey observations.
 However, having a robust simulation efficient inference strategy is strong motivation for starting to move further towards this ambitious goal.